FAU-LAP/NOMAD-CAMELS/README.md

 - Fixed different read-channel steps when using a subprotocol
 - fixed subprotocol evaluator not updating
 - fixed usage of quotation marks for advanced instrument config step
+- when switching the preset, the tabs now load correctly

 ## 1.3.0